JuanRodenas/server-mariadb/README.md

 ## Get Started using Docker
 <aside>
 💡 <strong>Informative note:</strong>
-<p>The above steps are based on a network that may differ from the one you have set up.
-If you follow all the steps to the letter, they may not match the configuration of your network and render it unusable.
-Always adapt the above documentation to match your network..</p>
+<p>The steps based on this documentation may differ from the network you have configured.
+If you follow all the steps to the letter, they may not match your network configuration and render the Standard Notes Docker container unusable.
+Always adapt the documentation to match your network and configuration.</p>
 </aside>

 In order to document the process, I have created a folder with different pages to document the process correctly.